-If you're in the market for an electric toothbrush, or anything to do with oral hygiene for that matter, you've probably read some Oral-B electric toothbrush reviews.
+If you're in the market for an electric toothbrush, you've probably read some Oral-B electric toothbrush reviews.
 That may be because Oral-B electric toothbrushes were the first power toothbrushes to receive the ADA Seal of Acceptance.
 Braun Oral-B electric toothbrushes use small round brush heads with rotating-oscillating technology, and some models also offer pulsing heads for deeper cleaning.
 Different types of brush head are designed for whitening, sensitive gums, and use with braces.
 There is even a compatible brush head made with charcoal fiber.

-Oral-B offers a wide range of brushes, with basic models being more affordable and its most advanced Oral-B Genius Pro 8000 brush currently retailing at a couple hundred dollars (although the suggested retail price is even higher).
+Oral-B offers a wide range of brushes, with basic models being more affordable and more advanced models retailing at a couple hundred dollars.
 Many models come with Bluetooth connectivity (featured in the table above).

 By connecting to the Oral-B electric toothbrush app you can receive real-time brushing guidance to ensure you're reaching every part of your mouth.
 Your dentist can even adjust your brushing plan if there are certain teeth or areas you need to focus on.